New to this site? Start here:

 Yes.
 You can.
 But it’s not as easy as some travel bloggers paint it.
 In essence, it’s the equivalent to starting your own freelance company.
 Be prepared to do a lot of work and to find other ways to diversify your blog services.
 What’s helped me significantly is Travel Blog Success.
 You can read more about it here.
 It taught me in one month, what it took over six years to learn on my own.
 Still, if quick money is your aim, it’s definitely easier to get a job and get paid by the hour.
 The joy of travel blogging has to be your number one incentive before all else.

-Before you go, I’d like to invite you to subscribe to my newsletter, which is a primer guide to traveling in Korea.
+Before you go, I’d like to invite you to subscribe to my newsletter.
 Just to reassure you, I don’t sell your email addresses.
 I use it solely to give you awesome information and to engage with you at times.
 You can unsubscribe at any time, but I promise you won’t want to.